fardinabir/Docker_for_DevOps/twork Namespace with bridge network.md

 # Network Namespace with bridge network
-Here we will create two network namespace and connect to the bridge network to communicate with each other
+We have to create two network namespace and connect them through a bridge so that they can communicate with each other

 ## Diagram
 <img width="547" alt="bridgeNetwork" src="https://user-images.githubusercontent.com/37947169/210134623-662f6387-4f94-4b39-ab70-faf22a6a62a3.png">